ryantd42/NY-Legislative-Git/2023/A6042B-2023/bill.md

  NOT LIMITED TO BICORNUATE, SEPTATE OR UNICORNUATE UTERUS, OR ANY CONGEN- ITAL STRUCTURAL DEFECT OF A KIDNEY; AND (V) A HISTORY OF PRIOR  DELIVERY OCCURRING AT OR NEAR TERM BY CESAREAN AFTER OBSTRUCTED LABOR.
-  §  3.
+  §  2.
 Paragraph  5 of subsection (k) of section 3221 of the insurance
  law is amended by adding a new subparagraph (C) to read as follows:

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD01169-03-4
+ A. 6042--A  2

   (C) COVERAGE PROVIDED UNDER THIS  PARAGRAPH  FOR  CARE  AND  TREATMENT DURING PREGNANCY SHALL INCLUDE PROVISION FOR PAYMENTS FOR NOT LESS THAN:

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD01169-02-3
- A. 6042  2

   (I) A TRANSVAGINAL ULTRASOUND ONCE BETWEEN SIXTEEN THROUGH TWENTY-FOUR WEEKS; AND
   (II)  A  TRANSVAGINAL  ULTRASOUND EVERY TWO WEEKS FROM SIXTEEN THROUGH